1 - Overview

 Cluster GPU Memory Usage [Avg]Cluster GPU Memory Utilization AVG

-• Cluster node Memory utilization Average value: Average calculation of Memory utilization values of each node in the same GPU cluster
+• Average Memory utilization of nodes within the cluster: calculate the average of each node’s Memory utilization values among nodes in the same GPU cluster

 %